European shares led higher by Italy banks, miners

 SAP fell as much as 2.6 percent after the company warned that first-quarter results would be weaker than expected due to slower sales of software licenses to corporate customers, particularly in Brazil and the United States.

-However, it recovered to end roughly flat, with analysts highlighting bright spots in the report.
+However, it recovered to trade up 0.2 percent, with analysts highlighting bright spots in the report.

 "Despite the fact that SAP missed expectations, (it) performed quite well compared to its peers in terms of profitability," analysts at DZ Bank said in a note.

-Shares in Daily Mail & General Trust were edged down 0.6 percent after the Wall Street Journal reported that the parent company of Britain's Daily Mail newspaper was in talks with several private equity firms about a possible bid for Yahoo Inc.
+Shares in Daily Mail & General Trust were broadly flat after the Wall Street Journal reported that the parent company of Britain's Daily Mail newspaper was in talks with several private equity firms about a possible bid for Yahoo Inc .

 Today's European research round-up